hbirchtree/qstreamsuite/README.md

 Like VNC/RDP/Splashtop, only worse.

+**Note:** This project has been abandoned because of the difficulty in maintaining it.
+A reimplementation has been made, although not at feature parity, but makes it all a lot easier to understand: https://github.com/hbirchtree/Tear

 What is the goal of this project?
 ============
 To create a modular base on which it is possible to send one computer's input to another while being being able to observe the display, all remotely over a network connection.